delsys-inc/Example-Applications/Python/README.md

 &nbsp;<br>

-### Sensor Configuration (RF)
+### Pre Data Collection Configuration

 ```C#
 public void Configure(bool starttrigger = false, bool stoptrigger = false)
 ```
-Default Configure method - Will configure pipeline for raw data output on all scanned sensors.
+Configure pipeline for raw data output on all connected sensors.
 To enable triggering (start/stop) pass two 'True' booleans to this method.
 If no arguments are provided, the system will be set up without start/stop triggering enabled.
 Pipeline will transition to Armed

 &nbsp;<br>